-Professors E. Dykema (chairman), G. Monsma, D. Pruis, J. Tiemstra Associate Professors L. De Lange, J. Dodge, K. Kuipers, R. Slager, E. Vander Der Heide Assistant Professors J. Brothers, D. Cook, D. House, M. McGervey, S. Roels Instructor R. Hoksbergen, S. Vanderlinde
+Professors E. Dykema (chairman), G. Monsma, D. Pruis, J. Tiemstra Associate Professors J. Brothers, J. Dodge, K. Kuipers, R. Slager, E. Van Der Heide Assistant Professors D. Cook, †R. Hoksbergen, D. House, M. McGervey, S. Roels Instructors M. Anderson, S. Vander Linde

-THE DEPARTMENT OFFERS four majors leading to a Bachelor of Arts degree business, economics, a group concentration in the social sciences, and a group concentration involving mathematics and economics or business-as well as a program leading to a Bachelor of Science in Accountancy.
+THE DEPARTMENT HAS STRUCTURED its major areas of study so that students may design programs to best prepare themselves for their chosen career fields, or to help them make those choices.
+It offers four majors leading to a Bachelor of Arts degree-business, economics, a group concentration in the social sciences, and a group concentration involving mathematics and economics or business-as well as a program leading to a Bachelor of Science in Accountancy.
 The department also offers minors in business, in economics, and teacher education majors and minors.
-Prerequisite to admission to any major is a grade of C (2.0) in Economics 151 or 221.
+Prerequisite to admission to any major is a minimum grade of C (2.0) in Economics 221.
+Students, who before deciding on a major complete 151 with B- or higher, can be admitted to a major.